tsipkens/bidias/README.md

 ## Setup

-This code makes use of the [optimization](https://www.mathworks.com/products/optimization.html) and [statistical](https://www.mathworks.com/products/statistics.html) toolboxes from Matlab.
-Refer to the [Matlab documentation](https://www.mathworks.com/help/matlab/add-ons.html) for information on how to add toolboxes.
+This code makes use of the [optimization](https://www.mathworks.com/products/optimization.html) and [statistical](https://www.mathworks.com/products/statistics.html) toolboxes from MATLAB.
+Refer to the [MATLAB documentation](https://www.mathworks.com/help/matlab/add-ons.html) for information on how to add toolboxes.

-In addition to the necessary Matlab toolboxes, this program has two dependences that are included as git submodules:
+In addition to the necessary MATLAB toolboxes, this program has two dependences that are included as git submodules:

-1. The **tfer_pma** submodule, available at https://github.com/tsipkens/mat-tfer-pma, contains Matlab code to compute the transfer or response function of particle mass analyzers (including the centrifugal particle mass analyzer and aerosol particle mass analyzer) and to compute basic aerosol properties.
+1. The **tfer_pma** submodule, available at https://github.com/tsipkens/mat-tfer-pma, contains MATLAB code to compute the transfer or response function of particle mass analyzers (including the centrifugal particle mass analyzer and aerosol particle mass analyzer) and to compute basic aerosol properties.
 Functions in this submodule are necessary to compute the kernel (the quantity that related aerosol measurements  by a range of instruments to their underlying particle size distributions).
 As such, while this package is primarily necessary if considering particle mass analyzer transfer functions, the package also includes basic functions for computing particle mobility necessary for computing the DMA transfer or response function.

 2. The **cmap** submodule, available at https://github.com/tsipkens/cmap, adds perceptually uniform colormaps to the program.
 This submodule is optional in that one could also replace references in existing scripts to the colormaps that would otherwise be in that package.